josephwegner/josephwegner.github.com/review/_posts/2014-01-16-learning-svg-with-logos.md

 ```

 ## Animating
 One of my goals for this logo-to-SVG project has been to add some animation to the logo.
 [Jesse Pollak](http://jessepollak.me) has a cool effect on his website header that slowly transitions the background color between a few well-picked colors.
 The effect happens very slowly and with enough space inbetween each transition that it's very subtle and easy to miss - you just notice it out of the corner of your eye.
-It's not distrating, it just adds a feeling of detailed design.
+It's not distracting, it just adds a feeling of detailed design.
 I want to recreate that effect in my logo.

 I will be transitioning through 5 different colors, and will do a transition every 10 seconds.
 The "J" in my logo should start the color transition three seconds before the rest of the logo.
 My hope is that this will increase the contrast of the "J", and also create a more interesting effect once the two color transitions lock into eachother.

 As you've certainly seen from the examples, all major browsers support animation of SVG documents.
 To add animation to an SVG shape, you simple place an `animate` element as a child of the shape you want to animate.
 According to the SVG spec, color animation is actually supposed to be done in an `animateColor` element, but Firefox doesn't support that.
 We will stick to the `animate` element.

 `animate` elements require a few attributes.
-First off is the easy one, `attributeName` - this defines which attribute on the shape that you want to animate.
+First off is the easy one, `attributeName` - this defines which attribute on the shape that you want to animate; in our case, that will be `stroke` or `fill`.
 Then you have the `from` and `to` attributes; these define the starting and ending states of the animation.
 The value for `from` and `to` should match the format of the original attribute.
-Next up is timing, with `begin` and `duration`. `begin` gets a time format similar to CSS animations - if you want the animation to begin 5 seconds from page load, you set `begin` to `5s`. `dur` has the same format - a 5 second animation should have `dur` set to `5s`.
+Next up is timing with `begin` and `duration`. `begin` gets a time format similar to CSS animations - if you want the animation to begin 5 seconds from page load, you set `begin` to `5s`. `dur` has the same format - a 5 second animation should have `dur` set to `5s`.

 You also need to set a `fill` attribute.
-BLAH BLAH BLAH.
+The fill attribute accepts two parameters - `remove` or `freeze`.
+Setting `fill` to remove will set whatever value you are animating back to it's original state once the animation finishes.  `freeze` will persist the final state of the animation even after the animation is finished.

-There is one more optional attribute that is very important if you're going to do looping or sequencing animations - `id`. `id` works just the same as ids on any other HTML element - you can set it to whatever unique string that yo want.
+There is one more optional attribute that is very important if you're going to do looping or sequencing animations - `id`. `id` works just the same as ids on any other HTML element - you can set it to whatever unique string that you want.
 The upside to setting an id is that you can now use that id for timing sequences.
 Let's say I have an animation that fades an element out over 5 seconds, and I want another animation that fades it back in.
 I would set `begin` on the second element to `firstanimation.end`.

 The animation for my logo is going to be animating the stroke (or fill, depending on the shape) attribute.
 It will start at 10s and run for a duration of 5s.
 An example animation element would look like this: